10 Money Saving Road Trip Tips

 Traveling is awesome but spending money never is.
-It’s actually one of the most stressful things we deal with on the road (besides our vehicle breaking down, that is).
+It’s actually one of the most stressful things we deal with on the road.
 Over the past couple of months we’ve figured out a few ways to cut down on our expenses.
 Following these money saving travel tips might just help you save enough to stay on the road a little bit longer.

 Come up with a spending plan.

-Right.
-So if you’re thinking uh, I can’t eat that, I ate that back in college…we get it.
-But at $.28 cents, it’s pretty much the cheapest thing you can eat.
+We eat a lot of cup noodles, macaroni and cheese and of course salad in a bag.
+It’s a struggle to keep our food cool but it’s way cheaper than eating out.
+If you’re thinking uh, I can’t eat like that…we get it.
+But at $.28 cents for a Cup of Noodles, it’s pretty much the cheapest thing you can eat.
 If Cup Noodles isn’t exactly your thing, come up with a bunch of easy meals that you can cook up or at least assemble pretty easily on the road.
-We also eat a ton of peanut butter and jelly sandwiches, hard boiled eggs, bananas, yogurt and cheese.
+Things like peanut butter and jelly sandwiches, hard boiled eggs, bananas, yogurt and cheese.
+You get the idea.

 Stay with friends and family

 So many of our favorite people in the world have given us a place to crash when we’ve been on the road and honestly, we probably couldn’t have stayed on the road for as long as we have without their help.
 Because even though we can sleep in our vehicle, nothing beats an actual bed and a shower.
 It’s a double-bonus, too, to spend time with people we love and catch up with them.

 Make your own coffee